 Keeping active and taking part in regular exercise where possible is important for a person’s overall health, especially if they have psoriasis or psoriatic arthritis.

 A person with leg psoriasis may be more likely to maintain a moderate weight with regular exercise.
-Exercise is particularly important for people with psoriatic arthritis because it helps to keep their movement range.
+Exercise is particularly important for people with psoriatic arthritis because it helps keep their range of movement.

 A person with psoriasis can try:

-- Regular walking: Try walking around 30 minutes a day, 5 times a week, where possible.
+- Regular walking: Try walking for 30 minutes a day, 5 times a week, where possible.

-- Yoga: This exercise can help to improve breathing techniques.
-It also strengthens and stretches the body, helps to control stress, and improves blood flow to areas damaged by psoriasis.
+- Yoga: Yoga can help improve breathing techniques.
+Yoga can also strengthen and stretch the body, help manage stress, and improve blood flow to areas damaged by psoriasis.

-- Tai chi: This exercise offers motion range exercises and simpler breathing techniques than yoga.
+- Tai chi: Tai chi exercise offers motion range exercises and simpler breathing techniques than yoga.

-- Swimming: This exercise may be beneficial because the water supports the body joints.
+- Swimming: Swimming may be beneficial as water supports the body’s joints.

 Mindfulness